-As parts become more “tube-like” as open shapes, rolls cannot contact the inner surfaces.
-While this type of “air-bending” of segments of a profile happens very often in shapes, it does add to tooling cost.
-Other certain situations should also be avoided if possible.
-If it is not possible to to avoid certain features, the common theme applies: Contact your provider early for concurrent design consultation!
+As parts become more “tube-like” rolls cannot contact the inner surfaces.
+While this type of “air-bending” of segments of a profile happens very often in shapes, it does add to tooling costs.

 Taking this advice can further increase production speed -- a hallmark of roll forming to begin with.

 5. Loosen Up